 Cue Evidence for Flaw #2: Everyone Operates From Their Own Bubbles… and sometimes they’re dicks about it.
 I sure as fuck was, so if you were someone I lashed out on during that time - my deepest apologies, I was having an asshole human moment.

 And to top it off.
-I started to realize how many people I had in my life that I truly believed were allies but they were actually in my tribe of influence because they benefited in someway from my low self-worth paradigms.
+I started to realize how many people I had in my life that I truly believed were allies but they were actually in my tribe of influence because they benefited in some way from my low self-worth paradigms.

 Needless to say, it was a brutal Q1 of 2019.

 Good news, though, after I got over my anger with myself.
-Because really I wasn’t angry with the actor friend who was suffering from a validation from other’s paradigm.
+Because really I wasn’t angry with the actor friend who was suffering from validation from other’s paradigm.
 I wasn’t really annoyed by the family members who complained about co-workers not liking them, or anyone else I might have been an asshole to during that time.
-Truth was I was angry with myself, and in a lot of ways I was going through a weird breakup with a deep part of me that I didn’t know I had.
+The truth was I was angry with myself, and in a lot of ways, I was going through a weird breakup with a deep part of me that I didn’t know I had.
 A part of me that was the source of a lot of my self-frustration.

 It was similar to that feeling when you put together department store furniture and you realize you’ve been using all the wrong bolts in the wrong pre-drilled hole because the correct bolts were actually hidden behind an un-torn part of that “materials” tray that comes with it.
 When you finally realize you’re missing bolts, you spend almost just as much time looking for the missing bolts that you just spent incorrectly putting that piece of shit shelf together!

-In a last ditch effort you start moving (and by moving I mean angrily shoving and flipping over) every possible part, box, foam, and whatever else this demon furniture came with.
+In a last-ditch effort you start moving (and by moving I mean angrily shoving and flipping over) every possible part, box, foam, and whatever else this demon furniture came with.
 And then… you find the right bolts.